About This Data

-New York Law School, New York Law School Law School History
+New York Law School Law School

 In addition to the J.D., the law school offers the LL.M.
 Students may take relevant courses in other programs and apply credit toward the J.D.; a maximum of 10 credits may be applied.
 The following joint degrees may be earned: J.D./M.B.A.
 (Juris Doctor/Master of Business Administration (in association with Baruch College).